dkapt/eigen-faces/README.md

 This is a prototype version in Greek language.

 Soon it will be updated, and followed by an English version too!

+(If you are having trouble rendering the .ipynb file, you can visit the nbviewer.org site to render it there by copying-pasting the url)

+e.g.